-- Understand what PBL is and how to confidently implement it in class.
+- Understand what PBL really is and how it can be useful for any educator;

-- Gain insight into a variety of activities that you can implement into PBL.
+- Gain insight into a variety of activities that you can use in PBL (and beyond);

 - Icebreaker activities;

-- Understanding what Project Based Learning is and looking at some examples;
+- Understanding what Project Based Learning really is;

 Day 3 – Implementing PBL

-- Finishing up and presenting your PBL lesson plan with rubric;
+- Completing and presenting your PBL plan and rubric;

 - Awarding of the course Certificate of Attendance;